shamima-g/github-bot-slack/README.md

 Generate access tokens:

-1. Start the debugger on the RESTHost service in the Linx Designer.
+1. Start the debugger on the `RESTHost service` in `Generic_OAuth2` Folder in the Linx Designer.
 2. Make a request in your browser to `http://localhost:8080/oauth/authorize`
 3. You will be redirected to the GitHub OAuth 2.0 access consent screen.
 4. Authorize the connected application.